kubecoin-io/kubecoin-website/content/pages/about.md

-# Placeholder content for testing

-# About page
 ---
-title: About
+title: "About Us"
 ---

-This is the about page for Kubecoin.
+# About Us

+Learn more about Kubecoin and our mission.